YuvalDisatnik/Computational-Graph/README.md

 - Server logs appear in the console
 - Browser developer tools for frontend debugging
 - Check `config_files/` for uploaded configurations

+## 🔧 Troubleshooting

+### Common Issues

+**Issue: Page reloads/resets after clicking Deploy**
+- **Cause**: This was resolved in recent updates.
+The deploy functionality now properly returns JSON responses instead of HTML pages.
+- **Solution**: Ensure you're using the latest version of the code.

+**Issue: Configuration upload fails**
+- **Cause**: Invalid configuration format or file encoding issues.
+- **Solution**:
+  - Ensure your `.conf` file has exactly 3 lines per agent (class name, subscriptions, publications)
+  - Use UTF-8 encoding for configuration files
+  - Check the console for validation error messages

+**Issue: Server won't start on port 8080**
+- **Cause**: Port already in use by another application.
+- **Solution**:
+  - Stop other applications using port 8080
+  - Or modify the port in `Main.java` and recompile

+**Issue: Graph visualization doesn't update**
+- **Cause**: JavaScript errors or iframe communication issues.
+- **Solution**:
+  - Check browser developer console for errors
+  - Ensure all HTML files are served from the same domain
+  - Clear browser cache and reload

+**Issue: Generated config files don't download**
+- **Cause**: Browser popup blocker or CORS issues.
+- **Solution**:
+  - Allow popups for `localhost:8080`
+  - Check browser downloads folder

 ## 🤝 Contributing